sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 Illiquid assets can lead to economic crisis, as it happened with the [Subprime mortgage crisis](https://en.wikipedia.org/wiki/Subprime_mortgage_crisis).
-Given my little knowledge in these topics, the more I learn I find more and more surprising that the economic system remains somewhat stable at all.
+Given my little knowledge in these topics, the more I learn, the more surprising the stability of economic systems appears to me.

 What about the liquidity of tokens?
 TODO